Localising your Campaign Concepts

 As you answered the questions above, you undoubtedly envisioned connections between particular ideas.
 Feel free to use them however you see fit, but don't feel obligated to connect each idea to every other idea.
 While certain relationships present themselves naturally, some ideas can (and should) stand alone.

-In the end, it’s your ideas and the connections between them that form the foundation upon which to build your campaign.
-Use the table above as an example—you don’t need a lot of detail, and you certainly shouldn’t spend a lot of time.
-Establish just enough to get a gist of what’s going on in a particular corner of the setting, and use that framework to create your adventure hooks, which is the starting point of any adventure plot and where the real action begins for your players.
+Regardless of how you proceed, keep in mind that it's your ideas and the connections between them that form the foundation upon which to build your campaign.
+Establishing this foundation is a useful--if not essential--step before applying any detail to the actual campaign.
+Establish just enough information to get a gist of what's going on in a particular corner of the setting, and use that framework to create your adventure hooks, which is the starting point of any adventure plot and where the real action begins for your players.